daviddao/awesome-data-valuation/README.md

 # Awesome Data Valuation

-💱 A curated list of data valuation to design your next data marketplace
+💱 A curated list of data valuation (DV) to design your next data marketplace.
+DV aims to understand the value of a data point for a given machine learning task and is an essential primitive in the design of data marketplaces and explainable AI.

+### Legend
+💻 Code available

+🎥 Talk / Slides

-## Measuring importance of data points
+## What is your data worth?

 ### Data Shapley